nation3/law/README.md

 ## Checks and balances
 - Citizens are the ultimate governors of the Nation3 DAO, which shall have different voting mechanisms and thresholds for added checks and balances.
-- The Nation3 DAO elects the Legal Guild every year, which has the responsibility of proposing the Judges for the DAO to ratify.
+- The Nation3 DAO elects the Judges every year.
 - The Supreme Court is composed by the Judges.
 The Nation3 DAO can open a dispute against a Judge in case of a breach of their duties, who shall be dismissed if the charges are proven.
 - The Nation3 DAO shall pass laws, always in accordance with the Constitution, and the Supreme Court shall ensure their constitutionality.
 - The Nation3 DAO elects the Guardian Guild every year, which has the responsibility of overseeing providers and unlock their funding.